Healthy Meals, Healthy Minds (HMHM) Grant Program for Family Caregivers

 • Access to nutritious meals for caregivers

-• Applied for a Long-Term Care Waiver or similar program but will not receive services or approval within 30 days.
+• Applied for a Long-Term-Care Waiver or similar program but will not receive services/approval within 30 days

-• Denied Long-Term Care Waiver support or other respite programs.
+• Denied Long-Term-Care Waiver support or other respite program

-• Approved for a Long-Term Care Waiver or respite program but has already used all available funds.
+• Approved for such program but have already used all available funds

-• Receiving other support but needs flexibility for services that current funding does not cover.
+• Receiving other support but currently need flexibility for services not covered by that funding

-• Did not apply for a Long-Term Care Waiver because they are not eligible for other supports.
+• Did not apply for a waiver because they were not eligible for other supports

 Instructions on How to Apply